ZhuXiaoBing-cn/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-webapp/README.md

 # OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java

 ## Key concepts
 This sample illustrates how to use `azure-spring-boot-starter-active-directory` package to work with OAuth 2.0 and OpenID Connect protocols on Auzre.
-This sample will use Microsoft Graph API to retrieve user infomation
+This sample will use Microsoft Graph API to retrieve user infomation.

 ## Getting started